Lead & Our Environment

 Will I Have to Pay to Review My Case?

 No!
-In fact, with Riley | Ersoff LLP, you won’t have to pay until after your case is resolved, and we earn you a lead poisoning settlement or judgment.
+In fact, with Riley Ersoff, you won’t have to pay our fee until after your case is resolved and we have earned you a lead poisoning settlement or judgment.
 You don’t need to worry about paying anything out of pocket, and we’ll make sure you’re fairly compensated.